matthewyang204/MacRun/README.md

 ```
 You can also run other arbitrary terminal commands, such as brew, curl, mv, cp, etc.

-If you want to open a file, you can enter "open " followed by the path.
+If you want to open a file, you can enter "open " followed by the path to the file.
 For example, if you want to open a file called myfile.txt in the Desktop folder, enter
 ```
 open ~/Desktop/myfile.txt
 ```